-It’s not uncommon to be anxious or fearful about trying something new, especially when it’s something concerning your health.
-All of the new information and unknowns can be overwhelming.
-Furthermore, when it comes to “alternative” treatments, the lack of “professional” guidance can be disconcerting and has users wondering about the safety of CBD oil.
+It’s normal to be anxious or fearful about trying something new, especially when it’s something concerning your health.
+All of the new information can be overwhelming.
+Furthermore, when it comes to “alternative” treatments, the lack of “professional” guidance can be disconcerting.

-In fact, it’s incredibly common for users interested in trying to be anxious about taking the very thing that may help them.
-The goal of this article is to help you feel more comfortable and calm potential fears associated with CBD oil products.
+It’s very common for users interested in trying to be anxious about taking the very thing that may help them.
+The goal of this article is to help you feel more comfortable and calm potential fears associated with using CBD products.

 How Safe Is CBD Oil?